osanj/hbst-python/README.md

 # hbst-python

-Python bindings and pre-compiled binaries for the [Hamming Binary Search Tree (HBST)](https://gitlab.com/srrg-software/srrg_hbst) for visual place recognition.
-The HBST algorithm and [paper](https://arxiv.org/abs/1802.09261) is not my work.
-If you use this library please cite the authors:
+Python bindings and pre-compiled binaries for the [Hamming Binary Search Tree (HBST)](https://gitlab.com/srrg-software/srrg_hbst) for visual place recognition with binary descriptors.
+The HBST algorithm and [paper](https://arxiv.org/abs/1802.09261) is not my work, if you use this library please cite the original authors:

 ```
 @article{2018-schlegel-hbst,